-As mentioned in the prior biannual evaluation progress report, the primary research question is the effect of the programs on participants' earnings.
-Additional exploratory questions may include effects on earnings for specific subgroups of participants and an analysis of how program implementation and other features are associated with completion and job placement.
-The latter analysis is non-experimental.
-Given that only three training providers remain in the study, their study samples are pooled, and their models differ greatly, the team does not expect the implementation analysis to be able to shed significant light on impacts.
+As mentioned in the prior biannual evaluation progress report, the primary research question is the effect of the training programs in clean energy on participants' earnings over time.
+Additional exploratory questions may include effects on earnings for specific subgroups of participants and an analysis of how program implementation and other features, e.g., training length or types of wraparound services provided, are associated with completion and job placement.
+The latter analysis is non-experimental and suggestive only, given the small number of participating providers.
+The evaluation team does not expect the implementation analysis to be able to shed significant light on any potential impacts, given that the three training providers' study samples will be pooled during analysis, despite differing training models.